 - Manual TLS

 By default, the Vault Agent Injector will bootstrap TLS by generating a certificate authority and creating a certificate/key to be used by the controller.
 If using Vault Helm, the chart will automatically create the necessary DNS entries for the controller's service used to verify the certificate.

 If desired, users can supply their own TLS certificates, key and certificate authority.
 The following is required to configure TLS manually:

 - Base64 PEM encoded Certificate Authority bundle

 For more information on configuring manual TLS, see the Vault Helm cert values.

 »Multiple Replicas and TLS

-The Vault Agent Injector can be run with multiple replicas if using Manual TLS, and as of v0.7.0 multiple replicas are also supported with Auto TLS.
+The Vault Agent Injector can be run with multiple replicas if using Manual TLS or cert-manager, and as of v0.7.0 multiple replicas are also supported with Auto TLS.
 The number of replicas is controlled in the Vault Helm chart by the injector.replicas value.

 With Manual TLS and multiple replicas,

-false since leader-election is not necessary in this case.
+false since leader determination is not necessary in this case.